 Article by Henning Hopf, Alain Krief, Stephen A. Matlin and Goverdhan Mehta in the Nachrichten aus der Chemie.
 To the article in the GDCh app

 Four major mathematical and scientific societies in Germany, including the GDCh, are calling on politicians and business to take vigorous action against climate change.
 They point to the existing scientific findings that require more decisive action.
-Further information in a press release.
+Further information can be found in a press release.

 GDCh factsheet: Climate change: Small molecules – big impact: (June 2020)